-Transfer students are required to follow the general College admission policy.
-Transcripts are evaluated by the College’s Office of Admission.
 The nursing program does not accept transfer credits for nursing or pharmacology courses taken at other colleges.
-In addition, BIO courses that are seven or more years old will not be accepted by the nursing program.
-Transfer grades are not posted on the BCC transcript and must be provided at the student’s request to the College’s Office of Admission and sent to the nursing program for entry into the nursing student’s file.
+In addition, Biology courses that are seven or more years old will not be accepted by the nursing program.
+Transfer grades are not posted on the BCC transcript and must be provided at the student's request to the College's Office of Admission and sent to the nursing program for entry into the nursing student's file.

 Legal Limitations for State Licensure